 We borrow funds at a combination of fixed and variable rates.
 Borrowings under our revolving credit facility and term loans bear interest at variable rates.
 Our interest rate risk management objectives are to minimize interest rate fluctuation on long-term indebtedness and limit the impact of interest rate changes on earnings and cash flows.
 To achieve these objectives, from time to time, we may enter into interest rate hedge contracts such as collars, swaps, caps and treasury lock agreements in order to mitigate our interest rate risk with respect to various debt instruments.
 We generally do not hold or issue these derivative contracts for trading or speculative purposes.
 The interest rate swaps we enter into are recorded at fair value on a recurring basis.
 We assess effectiveness of our cash flow hedges both at inception and on an ongoing basis.
-The effective portion of changes in fair value of the hedging instrument and the debt instrument such as notional amounts, settlement dates, reset dates, calculation period and LIBOR do not perfectly match.
+The effective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recorded in accumulated other comprehensive income (loss).
+Our cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument such as notional amounts, settlement dates, reset dates, calculation period and LIBOR do not perfectly match.
 In addition, we evaluate the default risk of the counterparty by monitoring the creditworthiness of the counterparty.
 When ineffectiveness of a cash flow hedge exists, the ineffective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recognized in earnings in the period affected.